Skip to main content

 Example CMP agnostic integration (Didomi)

-The following is a sample integration, feel free to organize the code the way that suits you, but please make sure to follow the general guidelines.
+The following is a sample integration.
+Feel free to organize the code in the way that best suits your project, but ensure you follow the general guidelines.

-1. Create a class that has all the functions needed from Didomi, it can be a singleton class or an Interface and implementation that you can inject using any DI framework or service locator.
+1. Create a class that encapsulates all required Didomi functions.
+This can be a singleton, or an interface with an implementation that you inject using any DI framework or service locator.

 KOTLIN